timbermarijn/cEDH-BeNeLux-Rules-Addendum.github.io/docs/_posts/2025-05-04-multiplayer-addendum-magic-tournament-rules.markdown

 **Policy Additions**

 **2.1A.** In Multiplayer Tournaments, the usual number of Games required to win a Match is one.
-If a Game ends in a Draw, a new Game is started including every Player in the Pod.
+In the event the game would naturally result in a draw the match is considered to have ended in a draw.

 The winner of a Match is the Player that won the required number of Games, or the Player that has won the most Games.